-On November 6, 1863 Brigadier General William Averell’s Union troop staged a crushing victor over the Confederates, driving them south into what is now Virginia.
+On November 6, 1863, Brigadier General William Averell’s Union troops staged a crushing victor over the Confederates, driving them south into what is now Virginia.

 The site became a national park in 1929 as a memorial to those who lost their lives here.

 Since then, visitors have been reporting a variety of paranormal activity including the sound of galloping horses, and sightings of a headless confederate soldier and another soldier who is napping against a tree!

 The town of Harpers Ferry is well known for its ghosts.
 In fact, some of the hauntings are said to go back hundreds of years!